Posts with the tag AI:

 A Truly Free AI

 Understanding what makes a software Free (as in freedom) has been going on since the beginning of the Free Software movement in the 80’s (at least).
 This led to the Free Software licenses, which help users to control the technology they use.
 However, considering the peculiarities of Artificial Intelligence (AI) software, one may wonder whether those licenses account for those.
-Free Software licenses were designed so that users control technology, and facilitate their collaboration.

 Artificial intelligence is not willing to be correct

 As deep learning models get better at representing human language, telling whether a text was written by a human being or a deep learning model becomes harder and harder.
 And because language models reproduce text found online (often without attribution); the risk of considering their output as if they were written by a human changes the reading experience for the reader.
-The last year has been incredible for natural (and programming) language processing.

 The deep learning obesity crisis